UPDATED: APRIL 27, 2023 | 1 MIN READ

-These can include failure to wear your seat belt, failure to use child safety restraints on the kids, driving with your lights out, driving with an expired registration, or failure to show your documents (driver’s license, proof of insurance, etc.).
+These can include failure to wear your seat belt, use child safety restraints on the kids, drive with your lights out, drive with an expired registration, or show your documents (driver’s license, proof of insurance, etc.).
 Being in a not-at-fault accident can also increase your auto insurance premiums.

 Car accidents can cause your car insurance to increase whether you’re liable or not.
 Of course, the increased amount is quite different between the two.
 An at-fault accident can increase your auto insurance premium by around 40%, whereas a not-at-fault accident can cause an increase of about 6%.

-What can I do to keep my car insurance premiums low if I have a driving violation or an accident?
+How can I keep my car insurance premiums low if I have a driving violation or an accident?

 Several ways a motorist can keep their car insurance premiums lower after having an accident or receiving a ticket.
 So many factors play into the methodology that sets your auto insurance premium besides your driving history.

 The annual miles you drive, your age, your gender, your location, your credit score, limits you choose, discounts, and more are factors considered when setting your auto insurance premiums.